yewyewXD/Frontend-Application/README.md

 - React.js framework
 - A CSS pre-compiler (SASS, LESS, SCSS) or other CSS approaches (CSS modules, Styled components)
+- Redux

-You can use external modules like [Redux](https://redux.js.org), [informed](https://joepuzzo.github.io/informed/), and whatever you think is necessary.
+You can use external modules like [informed](https://joepuzzo.github.io/informed/), [formik](https://jaredpalmer.com/formik/), and whatever you think is necessary.

 In React, the application is to be assembled into suitable, reusable React components.